2001 Major League Baseball contraction plan: Montreal Expos

 Olympic Stadium was originally constructed as a multipurpose venue for the 1976 Summer Olympics, which Montreal hosted.
 The Montreal Expos began playing full-time at the stadium in the 1977 season, one year after the stadium's opening and the team's ninth year of play.
 Although the new stadium was an upgrade from Jarry Park Stadium, Olympic Stadium was still fraught with problems.
-A retractable roof that was scheduled to be finished when the Expos moved in was not finished until 1987, and began to leak within only a few years.
+A retractable roof that was scheduled to be finished when the Expos moved in was not finished until 1987 and began to leak within only a few years.
 In 1991, support beams collapsed and a 55-ton slab of concrete crashed onto a walkway outside the stadium, forcing the Expos to play their final 13 home games that year on the road.

 The stadium's poor conditions contributed to low attendance in Montreal.
-Throughout the 1990s, the Expos ranked near the bottom in the NL for attendance, including ranking last in each of their final seven seasons in Montreal.
+Throughout the 1990s, the Expos ranked near the bottom in the National League for attendance, including ranking last in each of their final seven seasons in Montreal.
 Owner Jeffrey Loria was unable to reach an agreement for television and English-speaking radio coverage to increase the team's broadcasting revenue, and his proposal for a new downtown ballpark was rebuffed by the Quebec government.

 Owners vote for contraction

 On November 6, 2001, the day before the active MLB labor agreement expired, MLB franchise owners met in Chicago to vote on contraction, despite earlier reports that no such vote would take place.
-The owners voted 28–2 in favor of contraction.
-Although the Florida Marlins, Tampa Bay Devil Rays and Oakland Athletics had been discussed as candidates for elimination, the Expos and Twins were considered the likeliest teams to be folded.
+The owners voted 28–2 in favor of contraction, with the Twins and Expos casting the dissenting votes.
+Although the Florida Marlins, Tampa Bay Devil Rays, and Oakland Athletics had been discussed as candidates for elimination, the Expos and Twins were considered the likeliest teams to be folded.
 The owners of both teams were set to receive $250 million buyouts to let MLB take control of and fold their franchises.
+The plan also included division realignment so that each league would have an even number of teams.
+In the plan, the Texas Rangers would move to the American League Central, the Pittsburgh Pirates would move to the National League East, and the Arizona Diamondbacks would move to the American League West.